LEGACY PLANNING OPTIONS

 I WANT TO MAKE SURE MY ANIMALS ARE TAKEN CARE OF AND/OR REHOMED IF I BECOME INCAPACITATED OR DIE.
 We can do that with a Pet Trust and/or a Horse Trust.

 I WANT TO TAKE CARE OF MY LOVED ONE WHO HAS SPECIAL NEEDS.
-We can do that with a Special Needs Trust and an Adult Dependent Stability Plan™.
+We can do that with a Special Needs Trust and an Adult Dependent Parental Access Plan™.

 I WANT TO GIVE A GIFT TO OR SUPPORT MY GRANDCHILDREN AFTER I DIE.
 We can do that with a Generation-Skipping Trust.